salesforce-marketingcloud/salesforce-cms-content/README.md

 ### Create a User account

 1. Create a new Salesforce User called **CMS User** | Assign the **Standard User** Profile | **Save**
-2. Open Salesforce CMS from the App Launcher and select the workspace associated with the **Marketing Channel**
+2. Open Digital Experiences from the App Launcher and select the workspace associated with the **Marketing Channel**
 3. Select **Contributors** and click **Add Contributors**.
 4. Search for and select the **CMS User | Next |** Assign the **Content Admin** role | **Finish**

 ### Create a Connected App

-To access the content created in Salesforce CMS via API for a seamless integration, [Create a connected App,](https://help.salesforce.com/articleView?id=connected_app_create.htm&type=5) which allows invocation of the Salesforce API via OAuth from a NodeJS App hosted on Heroku.
+To access the content created in Digital Experiences via API for a seamless integration, [Create a connected App,](https://help.salesforce.com/articleView?id=connected_app_create.htm&type=5) which allows invocation of the Salesforce API via OAuth from a NodeJS App hosted on Heroku.

 1. From Setup, enter App Manager in the Quick Find box, then select **App Manager**
 2. Click **New Connected App**